joemoose/dungeoneers.d20/docs/play.md

 Conversely, rolling a **20** on either die for a **failed** save is a **critical failure**, and the outcome is worse than expected.
 Decrease your LUCK by 1.

-Regardless of the dice results, partial successes do not modify your LUCK.
+Partial successes do not modify your LUCK.

 ### Vantages